codio-content/Coding_with_Javascript-Arrays/.guides/content/Arrays-e942.md

-This Unit introduces you to Arrays written in Javascript.
+This unit will introduce you to arrays written in JavaScript.

-As usual, you will find some theory and challenges.
+You will learn about the theory behind using arrays and you will also complete some practical challenges to practise your new skills.